nstanford5/ERC20/ERC20.md

   process.exit(0);
 };
 ```

 We'll demonstrate using the frontend standard library to check `assert` statements.
 It will be useful to define a few helper constants.

 ###### index.mjs
 ```js
 const assert = stdlib.assert;
 const bigNumberify = stdlib.bigNumberify;
 ```

-Next let's write some test functions.
+Next, let's write some test functions.
 We of course want to test that they pass when we assume they will, but we also want to check our assumptions about when we expect them to fail.

 ###### index.mjs
 ```js
 const assertFail = async (promise) => {